 The Typhoons will be replacing Jaguar strike aircraft that have been in service for nearly 40 years.
 They will be delivered in the Tranche 3 multirole configuration.
 BAE Systems is managing the construction of a new airbase in Oman at Adam, in Oman, which will house the RAFO Typhoon fleet.

 These aircraft for Oman could be the last Typhoons and Hawks to be completed and flown at Warton, unless new orders are gained.
-Only two of the 72 Typhoons ordered by Saudi Arabia remain to be delivered, and the majority of the first batch of 22 Hawk AJTs ordered by the Saudis have also now been delivered.
+Only two of the 72 Typhoons ordered by Saudi Arabia remain to be delivered, and 17 of the first batch of 22 Hawk AJTs ordered by the Saudis have also now been delivered.
 The Saudis have ordered a second batch of 22 Hawk AJTs, but their final assembly will be in the Kingdom, BAE revealed recently.

 Production of 160 Typhoons for the UK Royal Air Force is nearly over, with only 12 yet to fly.
 Many of the latest jets to be completed for the RAF have gone into storage, either at Warton or two RAF airbases.